 Prevalence of Anxiety Disorders During Pregnancy

 Anxiety disorders are actually common among pregnant women.
-A 2009 poll conducted by the Anxiety and Depression Association of America (ADAA) found that around 52 percent of pregnant women experienced increased anxiety or depression.3
+A 2009 poll conducted by the Anxiety and Depression Association of America (ADAA) found that around 52 percent of pregnant women experienced anxiety or depression.5 Factors that pregnant women should watch out for that may increase their risk for an anxiety disorder include:6,7

-✓ A previous diagnosis of an anxiety disorder
+A previous diagnosis or a family history of anxiety

 Warning Signs of Anxiety Disorders in Pregnant Women

-Believe it or not, anxiety is considered a sign of a pregnancy, especially during the first trimester.5 Although it’s normal to worry about certain events during a pregnancy, it can become a serious problem when a woman finds it difficult to control her thoughts or feels miserable or depressed.
+Anxiety can be considered an indicator of a pregnancy, especially during the first trimester.9 Although it’s normal to worry about certain events during this time, it can be a serious problem when a woman finds it difficult to control worrying thoughts or has a problem remaining calm.
+These actually are the first signs of an anxiety disorder in a pregnant woman, along with other symptoms like sleeping difficulties, panic attacks and muscle tension.10

 How Anxiety Disorders Could Affect a Mother and Her Child

-Consulting a psychiatrist or mental professional as soon as these first indicators of anxiety disorders appear is important, because they can have adverse effects, such as:8
+Consulting a psychiatrist or mental professional as soon as these first indicators of anxiety disorders appear is important, because they can have adverse effects, such as:11

 |Risks for the Mother||Risks for the Child|